eclipse-tractusx/ssi-authority-schema-registry/README.md

 # SSI-Authority-Schema-Registry

-This repository contains the backend code for the SSI Authority & Schema Registry written in C#.
+This repository contains the backend code for the SSI Authority & Schema Registry (SSI ASR) written in C#.

 For **information about the SSI Authority & Schema Registry**, please refer to the documentation, especially the context and scope section in the [architecture documentation](./docs/architecture).

-For **installation** details, please refer to the [README.md](./charts/ssi-authority-schema-registry/README.md) of the provided helm chart.
+For **installation** details, please refer to the [README.md](./charts/ssi-asr/README.md) of the provided helm chart.

 ## How to build and run